adamms13/Adam-M/ISSessions CTF 2024/Web Programming/Cleave.md

 _Now I know I'm making progress!
 But what do I do now..._

-I did have to research quite a bit into making the proper command to exploit this vulnerability.
+I did have to research quite a bit (again) into making the proper command to exploit this vulnerability.
 I could have asked ChatGPT but where's the fun in that right?

 After trying to make the right single-line payload<sup>3</sup> with the commands I individually found online, I was just stumped.
 I felt like whatever I was trying didn't make sense.
 So I took to Google and found this beautiful one-liner: